iv-org/documentation/Issues-with-CAPTCHA-on-Debian-and-Ubuntu.md

-#### Warning: If you use imagemagick on Ubuntu for other services like Mastodon this guide may break them, please use [this guide](https://linuxconfig.org/how-to-install-imagemagick-7-on-ubuntu-18-04-linux) instead.
+#### Warning: If you use ImageMagick on Ubuntu for other services like Mastodon this guide may break them, please use [this guide](https://linuxconfig.org/how-to-install-imagemagick-7-on-ubuntu-18-04-linux) instead.
 There is some issue on Debian 9 and Ubuntu 18.04 and later.
-It appears that the clock (the captcha) has no hands but you can see them outside the clock.
-You need to compile imagemagick yourself with rsvg to solve this issue.
+It appears that the clock (the CAPTCHA) has no hands but you can see them outside the clock.
+You need to compile ImageMagick yourself with librsvg to solve this issue.
 Thanks [Tmiland](https://github.com/tmiland) for showing up a solution at [#299](https://github.com/omarroth/invidious/issues/299)

-For lazy people a little hack is to disable captcha or use text one.
+For lazy people a little hack is to disable CAPTCHA or use text one.

-You can check if your version of imagemagick is affected with `convert -list format`.
+You can check if your version of ImageMagick is affected with `convert -list format`.
 It should show the following if your installed version is okay.
 ```
       SVG  SVG       rw+   Scalable Vector Graphics (RSVG 2.40.13)
      SVGZ  SVG       rw+   Compressed Scalable Vector Graphics (RSVG 2.40.13)
 ```

-If this is not the case your version is not compiled with rsvg, then you get the following.
+If this is not the case your version is not compiled with librsvg, then you get the following.
 ```
       SVG  SVG       rw+   Scalable Vector Graphics (XML 2.9.4)
      SVGZ  SVG       rw+   Compressed Scalable Vector Graphics (XML 2.9.4)